adjust/cocos2dx_sdk/doc/android/android.md

 **Please, pay attention to this chapter and implement session tracking properly in your app**.

-To provide proper session tracking it is required to call certain Adjust methods every time app goes to background or comes to foreground.
+To provide proper session tracking it is required to call certain Adjust methods every time app goes to the background or comes to the foreground.
 Otherwise the SDK might miss a session start or session end.
 In order to do so you should follow these steps:

 1. Open the app delegate file.
 2. Add call to `onResume` method in `applicationWillEnterForeground` method.
-3. Add call to `onPause` method in `applicationDidEnterBackground` method.
+§.
+Add call to `onPause` method in `applicationDidEnterBackground` method.

 After these steps your app delegate should look like this: